Find Cheap Homeowners Insurance Quotes in Your Area

 - Water damage resulting from freezing, rupturing or sudden and accidental overflow of plumbing, heating, air conditioning, fire sprinkler system or household appliance

-As a named peril policy, HO-2 is not guaranteed to cover any individual peril, and this list is simply illustrative of what perils may be included in its coverage.
+As a named perils policy, HO-2 is not guaranteed to cover any individual peril, and this list is simply illustrative of which perils may be included in its coverage.
 Comparing an HO-2 versus an HO-3, an HO-2 will only cover you if a peril is explicitly named in the policy, whereas an HO-3 will cover you for everything not specifically excluded.

 The limitations in coverage posed by a named perils policy have the potential to expose homeowners to some common risks.
 For example, if you believe your home is particularly vulnerable to the risk of falling trees, and an insurance company offers you an HO-2 that does not name falling objects as a peril, an HO-2 policy will be insufficient for your needs.
 In this instance, it would be better to request an HO-2 policy that names appropriate risks, or an HO-3 policy that does not exclude the peril of concern.